CodeAndCake/AppsFromScratch/sessions/06/README.md

 * [Codecademy](https://www.codecademy.com/)

-	> Free online courses to learn just about any web language you like!
+	> Free online courses to learn just about any coding language you like!

 * [Dash](https://dash.generalassemb.ly/)

-	> Free online courses to get you going in HTML, CSS and a little Javascript
+	> Free online courses to get you going in HTML, CSS and a little JavaScript

 * [CSS-Tricks](https://css-tricks.com/)